MicrosoftDocs/azure-aks-docs/articles/aks/container-network-security-fqdn-filtering-cli.md

 ms.custom: template-how-to-pattern, devx-track-azurecli
 ---

-# Set up FQDN filtering feature for Container Network Security in Advanced Container Networking Services (ACNS)
+# Set up FQDN filtering feature for Container Network Security in Advanced Container Networking Services

-This article shows you how to set up Advanced Container Networking Services with FQDN Filtering Feature in AKS clusters.
+This article shows you how to set up Advanced Container Networking Services with Container Network Security feature in AKS clusters.

-> [!IMPORTANT]
-> Advanced Container Networking Services is currently in PREVIEW.
-> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ## Prerequisites

 * An Azure account with an active subscription.
 If you don't have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 [!INCLUDE [azure-CLI-prepare-your-environment-no-header.md](~/reusable-content/azure-cli/azure-cli-prepare-your-environment-no-header.md)]

-* The minimum version of Azure CLI required for the steps in this article is 2.56.0.
-Run `az --version` to find the version.
-If you need to install or upgrade, see [Install Azure CLI](/cli/azure/install-azure-cli).

 * To proceed, you must have an AKS cluster with [Advanced Container Networking Services](./advanced-container-networking-services-cli.md) enabled.